boardroom-inc/protocol-Info/protocols/creativeorg/overview.md

 * Lender nodes: A mechanism for granting advances to independent creators, which in return THE CREATIVE token holders (hodlers) gain interest.
 * Governance: A system for modifications and improvements to THE CREATIVE Project; these shares control those who have created and create value on an ongoing basis.
 ‌
-THE CREATIVES Platform creates a protocol where the platform's shared success focuses directly on the independent creators and the Brands responsible for its success.
+THE CREATIVE Platform creates a protocol where the platform's shared success focuses directly on the independent creators and the Brands responsible for its success.
 The protocol will also require end-user facing clients; this enables creatives to upload content, Brands to discover and stream content, and collaborate with other creatives within the network.
 The project team has produced a reference client implementation at g2entgroup.com.

 ## Join us